 American Mosaic Project

 As part of my larger interest in the ways that non-religion shapes personal and civic identities, I work as a research fellow at the American Mosaic Project where I use the project's 2014 survey data to explore civic engagement and social boundaries among the religious and non-religious.
 Much of my work with AMP is centered around parsing out the heterogeneity of non-religious identifications, beliefs, and behaviors.
-Using the AMP data, I have published a paper analyzing gender differences in non-religious identification with Penny Edgell and Evan Stewart and a paper exploring the influence of conservative religiosity on understandings of racial inequality with Penny Edgell.
-I have also used the AMP data to examine how non-religious beliefs and identifications influence rates of volunteering (currently under review).
+Using the AMP data, I have published a paper analyzing gender differences in non-religious identification with Penny Edgell and Evan Stewart and a paper examining how non-religious beliefs and identifications influence rates of volunteering with Penny Edgell.
+Penny and I have also published a paper using AMP data exploring the influence of conservative religiosity on understandings of racial inequality.

 The Society Pages

 Like many other social scientists, I believe it is important to make my knowledge, my work, and my field accessible to non-academics.
 Working with The Society Pages, an open-access social science project headquartered in the sociology department at the University of Minnesota, has been my primary way of doing that as a graduate student.
 I have been on the editorial board since 2013 and have been a graduate and/or managing editor since 2014.
 I write numerous short pieces for the site every semester and I currently manage and edit all of the in-house content on the site.
 I was also a graduate editor for the TSP edited volume, Assigned: Life With Gender.
 Below are a few of my favorite pieces I've done for the site, but see here for the full list.

 - The "Facebook Effect" on Religiosity

 - Podcast Interview with Lois Lee on Recognizing the Nonreligious

 - Nasty Women and the Reappropriation of Stigmatized Labels